 within | Distance for radial search, expressed in decimal miles | |

-countrycode | Two-character Federal Information Processing Standard (FIPS) country code. (see domain service for available codes) | FIPS country codes were established by the National Institute of Standards, publication 5-2. |
+countrycode | Two-character Federal Information Processing Standard (FIPS) country code. | FIPS country codes were established by the National Institute of Standards, publication 10-4. |

-statecode | Two-character Federal Information Processing Standard (FIPS) country code, followed by a URL-encoded colon ("%3A"), followed by a two-digit FIPS state code. (seedomain service for available codes) | FIPS state codes were established by the National Institute of Standards, publication 5-2. |
+statecode | *Two-character Federal Information Processing Standard (FIPS) country code, followed by a URL-encoded colon ("%3A"), followed by a two-digit FIPS state code. * | FIPS state codes were established by the National Institute of Standards, publication 5-2. |

-countycode | Two-character Federal Information Processing Standard (FIPS) country code, followed by a URL-encoded colon ("%3A"), followed by a two-digit FIPS state code, followed by a URL-encoded colon ("%3A"), followed by a three-digit FIPS county code. (see domain service for available codes) | FIPS county codes were established by the National Institute of Standards, publication 5-2. |
+countycode | *Two-character Federal Information Processing Standard (FIPS) country code, followed by a URL-encoded colon ("%3A"), followed by a two-digit FIPS state code, followed by a URL-encoded colon ("%3A"), followed by a three-digit FIPS county code. * | FIPS county codes were established by the National Institute of Standards, publication 6-4. |

-siteType | One or more case-sensitive site types, separated by semicolons. (see domain service for available site types) | Restrict retrieval to stations with specified site type (location in the hydrologic cycle).
+siteType | One or more case-sensitive site types, separated by semicolons. | Restrict retrieval to stations with specified site type (location in the hydrologic cycle).
 The MonitoringLocationTypeName for individual records may provide more detailed information about the type of individual stations. |

 organization | For USGS organization IDs, append an upper-case postal-service state abbreviation to "USGS-" to identify the USGS office managing the data collection station records.
 However, a few US states are serviced by one USGS office.
+(USGS-MA = Massachusetts and Rhode Island, USGS-MD = Maryland, Delaware, and the District of Columbia, USGS-PR = Caribbean Islands, USGS-HI = Pacific Islands). | USGS offices sometimes provide data for stations outside the political boundaries associated with the office's organization code.
+Use the statecode or countycode arguments to search for stations located within those political boundaries. |

 siteid | Concatenate an agency code, a hyphen ("-"), and a site-identification number. | Each data collection station is assigned a unique site-identification number.
 Other agencies often use different site identification numbers for the same stations. |